HouseCall: Autism, Cyclic Vomiting, Lumps, Dehydration, Heal Skin, Stress-Induced Illness, Choosing the Right Herbs

 Check out today’s questions:

-Lisa: Hi Dr. Cabral, I’m asking this question for a friend and I will list the problems so its easier.
-5yr old boy with Autism Have done many tests: Stool, OATS, Heavy Metals and vitamins Results: yeast overgrowth, high lead, arsenic, aluminum, Clostridium Difficele and E. Coli Child does not have overgrowth bacteria or parasites.
+Lisa: Hi Dr. Cabral, I’m asking this question for a friend and I will list the problems so it’s easier.
+5yr old boy with Autism Has done many tests: Stool, OATS, Heavy Metals, and vitamins Results: yeast overgrowth, high lead, arsenic, aluminum, Clostridium Difficele, and E. Coli Child does not have overgrowth bacteria or parasites.
 He does have MTHFR and CBS gene mutations What would be the order to address his problems so I can help his mom?
 Thank you so much and I hope one day you can do a podcast on Autism

 Julie L.: Hi Dr. Cabral, I recently found your podcasts and have enjoyed the various topics you cover.
 I searched on your website for information about Cyclic Vomiting and could not find anything.
 Here is the story . . .
-My 17 year old daughter has experienced an unexplained, alternating pattern of vomiting for the past 4 years or so.
-I often thought it was tied to the flu, food poisoning or other.
+My 17-year-old daughter has experienced an unexplained, alternating pattern of vomiting for the past 4 years or so.
+I often thought it was tied to the flu, food poisoning, or others.
 Her symptoms include nausea, intense stomach pain, and episodes of constant vomiting (this can last up to 3 days).
-In the last year migraine headaches were added to this list of symptoms and the vomiting episodes became more frequent.
-Her MD ran a series of blood and stool tests, but did not find anything out of normal limits, including h. pylori.
+In the last year, migraine headaches were added to this list of symptoms and the vomiting episodes became more frequent.
+Her MD ran a series of blood and stool tests but did not find anything out of normal limits, including h. pylori.
 The doctor diagnosed her with “cyclic vomiting syndrome” and high cortisol levels, which is why she felt nausea every morning and had alternating vomiting episodes.
-She has since been prescribed Zofran Odt to use at the earliest onset of nausea and Rizatriptan 10 MG (SSRI) for the vomiting once it has started.
+She has since been prescribed Zofran Odt use at the earliest onset of nausea and Rizatriptan 10 MG (SSRI) for the vomiting once it has started.
 The pills have helped reduce episodes but the morning nausea persists.
 We were told she would grow out of this.
 Are you familiar with this diagnosis and do you have any thoughts about this disease?
-(From a mom’s perspective I would add that she is a high comp soccer player and sleeps about 5-7 hours on a good night, comes home after school and has to take a 2 hour nap after school each day.
-Her diet is ok but she does eat a lot of gold fish and popcorn for snacks).
+(From a mom’s perspective I would add that she is a high comp soccer player and sleeps about 5-7 hours on a good night, comes home after school, and has to take a 2-hour nap after school each day.
+Her diet is ok but she does eat a lot of goldfish and popcorn for snacks).
 Thank you, Julie L.

 Jessica: Hi Dr. Cabral!
-Ive been listening to your podcast religiously for about 6 months and i just want to say thank you for sharing your knowledge.
+I’ve been listening to your podcast religiously for about 6 months and I just want to say thank you for sharing your knowledge.
 I’m positive with your help I can heal my body.
 I seem to have issues with staying hydrated especially when I exercise.
 I’ve been starting my day off with warm water, Himalayan salt, and lime and that seems to help on a daily basis.
-However, when I go moutain biking in perticular I usually get a massive headache and it takes me about 6-8 hours to rehydrate.
+However, when I go mountain biking in particular I usually get a massive headache and it takes me about 6-8 hours to rehydrate.
 I put a good amount of pink salt in my camelback when I ride and it helps but I still usually start to feel terrible about 2 hours after I ride.
-I suspect this is some sort of auto immune response as I also suffer from Alopecia Areata.
+I suspect this is some sort of autoimmune response as I also suffer from Alopecia Areata.
 That started about ten years ago due to stress and I gave up gluten 8 years ago which helped tremendously.
 I get like one random bald spot now and then which tells me my body is not in optimal condition.
-I’ve been eating pretty clean for about six months, no gluten, hardly any dairy and very little processed foods and sugar.
+I’ve been eating pretty clean for about six months, with no gluten, hardly any dairy, and very few processed foods and sugar.
 I’d like to know your recommendation on how to treat the hydration situation for the long term as well as your recommendation on what to do in the short term while my body is healing.
 Thanks again!
 Jess

 Nicole: Hi Dr. Cabral, Firstly, I would like to thank you for your podcasts and all of the work you do to help people in reaching their health goals.
-I listen to your podcasts everyday and I so appreciate your dedication and passion to your work!
+I listen to your podcasts every day and I so appreciate your dedication and passion for your work!
 I have a question regarding stress support, specifically relating to ashwagandha and CBD oil.
 I have heard you speak often of these two supplements and how well they work.
-I use ashwaganda every morning and feel as though it seems to be working quite well throughout most of the day.
+I use ashwagandha every morning and feel as though it seems to be working quite well throughout most of the day.
 However, I notice that I am often most anxious and stressed in the mid-late afternoons.
-I was thinking of adding a second dose of ashwagandha at this time of day, but thought of perhaps trying CBD oil instead.
-What are the main differences between CBD oil and ashwaghnda specifically?
+I was thinking of adding a second dose of ashwagandha at this time of day but thought of perhaps trying CBD oil instead.
+What are the main differences between CBD oil and ashwagandha specifically?
 Is one more potent than another?
 Thank you again for all you do!
 Kind Regards, Nicole

 – – –